secmon-as-code/alertchain/docs/policy.md

 - `title` (string, required): Title of the alert
 - `description` (string, optional): Human-readable explanation about the alert
 - `source` (string, optional): Data source
-- `params` (array, optional): Array of [Parameter](#parameter)
+- `attrs` (array, optional): Array of [Attribute](#Attribute)

-### Parameter
+### Attribute

-- `name` (string, required): Name of the parameter
+- `name` (string, required): Name of the Attribute
-- `value` (any, required): Value of the parameter
+- `value` (any, required): Value of the Attribute
-- `id` (string, optional): ID of the parameter.
+- `id` (string, optional): ID of the Attribute.
 If not set, it will be assigned automatically.
-- `type` (string, optional): Type of the parameter
+- `type` (string, optional): Type of the Attribute

-In a single alert, the `name` of a Parameter can be duplicated, but the `id` must be unique.
-If duplicate `id`s are passed, the later-specified Parameter will overwrite the earlier one.
+In a single alert, the `name` of a Attribute can be duplicated, but the `id` must be unique.
+If duplicate `id`s are passed, the later-specified Attribute will overwrite the earlier one.
 Keep in mind that the execution order of actions within the same sequence is not guaranteed, so be careful of duplication when specifying IDs.
-If you want to modify a Parameter, you can intentionally overwrite it by specifying its ID.
+If you want to modify a Attribute, you can intentionally overwrite it by specifying its ID.

 ### Action